More than 20 Beaver Scouts took part in a one-night sleepover at Fordell Firs - travelling back in time to the American Old West.

 Around 80 youngsters and adults visited the Glasgow Science Centre as our final Big Day Out for 2016.

-With dozens of hands-on experiments and activities, a movie in the Planetarium and a great shop, this is a full-on day trip for everyone - especially for the Leaders as they try to keep a watchful eye on fast-moving youngsters!
+With dozens ofpractical experiments and activities for youngsters to try, plus a movie in the Planetarium and a great shop, this is a full-on day trip for everyone - especially for the Leaders as they try to keep a watchful eye on fast-moving youngsters!

 Our end-of-summer weekend camp at Fordell Firs gained an unexpected programme activity as our 32 Scouts and Explorers were able to go to the circus.